Working in Construction & Engineering

 Choosing the Job for You

-There is a large number of possible job roles from which you could choose - you just have to visualise a construction project from beginning to end to comprehend the number of job opportunities available in this sector.
+There is a range of possible job roles from which you could choose – you just have to visualise a construction project from beginning to end to comprehend the number of job opportunities available in this sector.
 As a large building, stadium, dam or other project moves from the idea phase through planning and construction to completion, a wide variety of craftsmen and professionals are required.
 From planners and designers to architects, and engineers to construction managers, each role meshes with the other to complete the project.

 Routes into Construction and Engineering

 There are three main routes of entry into the construction and engineering industry: craft, technical and university.
 If you want to work in one of the construction crafts, you will usually learn and gain your qualifications while you work.
 Younger jobseekers often accomplish this through apprenticeships.
-However there are other job schemes available as well if you've already been working for a while and are looking for a career change.
+However, there are other job schemes available as well if you've already been working for a while and are looking for a career change.
 Most jobs in this sector of industry require good practical skills allowing you to work with tools, ability to follow directions and understand technical drawings and plans, and reasonably good physical fitness.
 To enhance your chances of finding employment, you might want to consider taking a relevant college course part-time.

 Training